How Long Is The Detox Process?

 Find A Detox Program

 Detox is the integral first step of recovery.
-For individuals suffering from a Substance Use Disorder, entering detox can be life-saving.
+For individuals suffering from a Substance Use Disorder (SUD), entering detox can be life-saving.
 Medication-assisted treatment can reduce painful withdrawal symptoms and increase your chances of successfully moving on to an inpatient or outpatient rehab program and therapy.
-Talk with a treatment provider today for information about available detox options.
+Contact a treatment provider today for information about available detox options.